stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 make sure you have a look at its type and try to figure out why it is used here.
-There are several utility functions like this in the *Prelude*, such as `curry`, `uncurry`, `flip`, or even `id`, which can be very useful when working with higher-order functions.
+There are several utility functions like this in the *Prelude*, such as `curry`, `uncurry`, `flip`, or even `id`, all of which can be very useful when working with higher-order functions.

-While not perfect, this version at least allows us to verify at the REPL that the line numbers are passed on to the error messages correctly:
+While not perfect, this version at least allows us to verify at the REPL that the line numbers are passed to the error messages correctly:

 ```repl
 Tutorial.Traverse> hreadTable4 [Bool,Bits8] [(1,"t,1000"),(2,"1,100")]